My Panasonic DMC-FZ1000 4K review

 My Early Days in Photography

-I am easily captivated by the colors, the landscapes and the awesomeness of this natural world.
+I am always attracted by the colours, the landscapes and the awesomeness of this natural world.

-I have always wanted to capture these scenes of beauty, but as a young boy, and of modest means, I was limited to simple, inexpensive cameras.
-These humble tools of photography, while not very professional in their results, produced photographs that I cherish to this very day.
+Even as a youngster, I wanted to capture these scenes of beauty, but of modest means, I was limited to simple, inexpensive cameras.
+These humble tools of photography, while not very professional in their results, provided me with many photographs that I cherish to this very day.

 The quality of our work is, in part, the result of our equipment, training, and dedication to the craft.